THE SCIENCE OF EARTHQUAKES.

 Seismograms come in handy for locating earthquakes too, and being able

-S wave is important.
+to see the P wave and the S wave is important.
 You learned

 how P & S waves each shake the ground in different ways as they travel